Makesh-Srinivasan/ISP_A3/assessments/projects/longhorn/self-assessment.md

 # Self-assessment
-This is the Longhorn's Self-assessment to begin thinking about the security of the project, determining gaps in its security, and preparing any security documentation for its users.
-This document is ideal for projects currently in the CNCF **sandbox** as well as projects that are looking to receive a joint assessment and currently in CNCF **incubation**.
+This is the Longhorn's Self-assessment documentation that we wrote after we began thinking about the security of the project, determining gaps in its security, and preparing security documentation for Langhorn's users.
+This project is currently in the CNCF Incubation phase preparing for Graduation.

 # Self-assessment outline